Tell us about yourself. When did you first start in photography and what other things do you enjoy doing apart from photography?

 We’re all on social media these days, but which one do you use?

 Whose work or personality really inspires you to go out and take photos?
+How did you first come across their work?

 When was your favourite moment?
 What happened?
 Did you manage to take a photo or experience something?
 Tell us about it.